 Course Description/Purpose

 Welcome to Artificial Intelligence for All!
 This class is a high-level conceptual survey of artificial intelligence for non-CS students, including techniques, applications, ethics, and philosophical issues.
 This course explores fundamental AI concepts while providing hands-on experience with problem-solving methods that apply to real-world scenarios.
 Students will examine how AI influences various fields, including business, healthcare, education, and creative industries.
 Throughout the course, emphasis will be placed on ethical considerations, the impact of AI on society, and responsible AI development.
-Students will engage with AI applications, evaluate their strengths and limitations, and reflect on how AI technologies shape decision-making processes.
+Students will engage with AI applications, evaluate their strengths and limitations, work problems exploring AI algorithms, and reflect on how AI technologies shape decision-making processes.
 By the end of the course, students will have a well-rounded understanding of AI principles and their broader implications in both technical and non-technical domains.

 Communication